mxagar/jekyll_web_guide/jekyll_guide.md

 jekyll new 01_my_first_website
 # Go to the project directory
 cd 01_my_first_website
+# Execute this for every new project, it's a bug
+bundle add webrick
 # Compile and serve the website
 bundle exec jekyll serve --trace
 # Open the browser in address 127.0.0.1:4000, localhost:4000